We offer more than 100 classes at all levels in various genres at both Banjo Camp North, and Guitar & Mandolin Camp North.

 The Beginner Tracks give campers who are just starting on an instrument a “home at Camp” … a place they can go where they know they will be working with an instructor dedicated to teaching at their level and in the company of other campers of similar skill and experience.

-Beginner Tracks: Top Ten Q&A’s
+Beginner Tracks: Top Nine Q&A’s

-1. What are the Beginner Tracks?
+- What are the Beginner Tracks?

 The Beginner Tracks are sets of connected classes and review sessions taught by a single instructor, which progress methodically through the most important topics for Novices, Beginners, and Advancing Beginners.
 Each Track consists of four class sessions and two review sessions (in which no new material is presented).
 Campers need not attend all the sessions, but the majority of people in the track will be attending all the classes.
 Furthermore, it is likely that the instructors will frequently refer to topics they’ve covered earlier in the classes.

-3. What is the purpose of the Beginner Tracks?
+- What is the purpose of the Beginner Tracks?

 Both the Novice/Beginner Track and the Beginner/Advancing Beginner Track are designed to prepare campers for higher level classes.
 It is common for some campers to want some extra guidance on what to study while at camp, and it can be challenging for some campers to attend Intermediate- and Advanced-level classes.
-The Beginner Tracks give campers who are just starting on an instrument a “home at Camp”; a place they can go where they know they will be working with an instructor dedicated to teaching at their level and in the company of many like-minded campers.

-4. What is the difference between the Novice/Beginner Track and the Beginner/Advancing Beginner Track?
+- What is the difference between the Novice/Beginner Track and the Beginner/Advancing Beginner Track?

 Both the Novice/Beginner Track and the Beginner/Advancing Beginner Track will begin with the fundamental skills and knowledge needed to begin learning an instrument.
 That means they will cover many of the same topics (see below for examples).
 The Novice/Beginner Track covers these topics as if the campers have never seen them before, while the Beginner/Advancing Beginner Track is more like a review of these same topics.
 Therefore, the main difference between the two levels is that the Beginner/Advancing Beginner track will move at a faster pace and cover more material than Novice/Beginner track.

-5. What does a Beginner Track consist of?
+- What does a Beginner Track consist of?

-6. May I attend both the Novice/Beginner Track and the Beginner/Advancing Beginner Track?
+- May I attend both the Novice/Beginner Track and the Beginner/Advancing Beginner Track?

 Campers may choose to attend either track, or both tracks, or switch back and forth between the tracks.
 As with more advanced classes, campers are welcome to come and go between classes and are encouraged to find the classes that best meet their needs and interests.
 That being said, the majority of people in the track will be attending all the classes, and it is likely that the instructors will frequently refer to topics they’ve covered earlier in the track.

-7. What topics will be covered in each Beginner Track?
+- What topics will be covered in each Beginner Track?

 The Novice/Beginner and Beginner/Advancing Beginner tracks will cover some of the following topics according to the individual teachers’ curriculum and time permitting:

 - how to hold the instrument and pick(s) if applicable

 - left- and right-hand technique

 - strings and tuning

 - chords, rhythm, and using the capo if applicable

 - slurs: hammer-ons, pull-offs, and slides (for banjo primarily)

 - applying the ideas listed above to common songs

-8. What topics will be covered in each specific class session?
+- What topics will be covered in each specific class session?

 Beginner Tracks are designed to move methodically through the most important topics for Novices, Beginners, and Advancing Beginners.
 Each Beginner Track is taught by a single instructor dedicated to meeting the needs of the campers in that track.
 Most campers will attend all the classes within their chosen track.
 Due to the nature of the Beginner Track system itself, it is not possible to predict specifically what will be covered in any particular class session.

-9. Which track level (Novice/Beginner or Beginner/Advancing Beginner) is better for me?
+- Which track level (Novice/Beginner or Beginner/Advancing Beginner) is better for me?

 Detailed descriptions of each skill level are provided elsewhere, but please keep in mind that there is a lot of overlap between the levels.
 Loosely defined, a “novice” is someone just starting out on the instrument, while “beginners” and “advancing beginners” have already started to learn fundamental techniques and might be able to play a few songs.
 During registration on Friday afternoon, campers may attend a Find-Your-Level session where instructors help them decide what level classes to attend.
 Because class sessions of the Novice/Beginner Track and the Beginner/Advancing Beginner Track are not taught simultaneously, campers may attend both tracks (starting with the first class of each track on Friday afternoon) to decide which level is better for them.
 Some campers may decide to attend all class sessions of both tracks.

-10. What if the Beginner/Advancing Beginner Track (the more advanced track) is too basic for me?
+- What if the Beginner/Advancing Beginner Track (the more advanced track) is too basic for me?